Robert Kurvitz

 Robert Kurvitz (born 8 October 1984) is an Estonian novelist, video game designer, and musician.
 He was the lead writer and designer of the 2019 video game Disco Elysium as a founding member of the ZA/UM cultural association and the eponymous video game development company that emerged from it.
-Kurvitz was fired from ZA/UM in 2022 after conflicts arose with Estonian investors who had acquired a majority stake in the company.
+Kurvitz was fired from ZA/UM in 2022 after conflicts arose with investors who had acquired a majority stake in the company.

 Life and career

 Early life

 Kurvitz was born in Tallinn on 8 October 1984 to the artist couple Raoul Kurvitz and Lilian Mosolainen.
 By the age of fifteen, Kurvitz had dropped out of school.
 He became part of a group of peers called The Overcoats, a group of "5-10 high school dropouts...anarchists of some sort, with the motto: 'Today we drink tea, tomorrow we rule the world.'"

-Long pen-and-paper role-playing sessions with this group were the beginning of the world that would become Disco Elysiums Elysium, and former Overcoats would form the core of the group that coalesced into the ZA/UM cultural association (not to be confused with ZA/UM Studio) in the early 2000s.
+Long pen-and-paper role-playing sessions with this group were the beginning of the world that would become Disco Elysiums Elysium, and former Overcoats would form the core of the group that coalesced into the ZA/UM cultural association (not to be confused with ZA/UM Studio) in the late 2000s.
+The collective would later be described by The New York Times as a group of "leftist writers and artists who gathered in Tallinn".

+It was in this constellation that Kurvitz and some of the other artists began playing tabletop role-playing campaigns in a universe created and expanded over the years by Kurvitz himself.
+This universe called Elysium was characterized by steampunk elements, political turmoil and influenced by the participants' childhoods in the Eastern Bloc.
+It would be the setting of many ZA/UM projects, most notably Kurvitz 2013 novel Sacred and Terrible Air and the 2019 CRPG Disco Elysium.